Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-An increase in the number of platelets in the blood (thrombocytosis) may be primary (the result of primary proliferation of megakaryocytes) and secondary, reactive, arising against a background of a disease.
+An increase in the number of platelets in the blood (thrombocytosis) can be primary (the result of primary proliferation of megakaryocytes) and secondary, reactive, arising against the background of some disease.

-An increase in the number of platelets in the blood can cause the following diseases.
+The following diseases can cause an increase in the number of platelets in the blood.

-- Primary thrombocytosis: essential thrombocythemia (platelet count may increase to 2000-4000 × 10 9 / L and more), erythremia, chronic myelogenous leukemia and myelofibrosis.
+- Primary thrombocytosis: essential thrombocythemia (the number of platelets can increase to 2000-4000×10 9 /l or more), erythremia, chronic myelogenous leukemia and myelofibrosis.

-- Secondary thrombocytosis: acute rheumatic fever, rheumatoid arthritis, tuberculosis, liver cirrhosis, ulcerative colitis, osteomyelitis, amyloidosis, acute bleeding, carcinoma, lymphogranulomatosis, lymphoma, condition after splenectomy (for 2 months or more), acute hemolysis, after operations for 2 weeks).
+- Secondary thrombocytosis: acute rheumatic fever, rheumatoid arthritis, tuberculosis, liver cirrhosis, ulcerative colitis, osteomyelitis, amyloidosis, acute bleeding, carcinoma, lymphogranulomatosis, lymphoma, condition after splenectomy (within 2 months or more), acute hemolysis, after surgery (within 2 weeks).

-Reduction in the number of platelets in the blood less than 180 × 10 9 / l (thrombocytopenia) is noted with oppression of megakaryocytopoiesis, a violation of platelet production.
-Thrombocytopenia can cause the following conditions and diseases.
+A decrease in the number of platelets in the blood to less than 180×10 9 /l (thrombocytopenia) is observed with the suppression of megakaryocytopoiesis, a violation of platelet production.
+Thrombocytopenia can be caused by the following conditions and diseases.

 - viral infections (viral hepatitis, adenoviruses);

-- intoxication (mielodepressivnye chemicals and drugs, some antibiotics, uremia, liver disease) and ionizing oizuchenie;
+- intoxications (myelosuppressant chemicals and drugs, some antibiotics, uremia, liver disease) and ionizing radiation;

-- tumor diseases (acute leukemia, cancer metastases and sarcomas in the red bone marrow, myelofibrosis and osteomyelitis);
+- tumor diseases (acute leukemia, metastases of cancer and sarcoma in the red bone marrow; myelofibrosis and osteomyelosclerosis);

 - megaloblastic anemia (deficiency of vitamin B 12 and folic acid);